Have you recently seen Open GI on your credit report? Would you like to understand more about what this means?

 This information page should help answer your questions.

 Open GI processes data on behalf of insurers, brokers and comparison websites.

 Insurers and brokers are required by the Financial Conduct Authority (FCA) to ensure that they know who they do business with.
 They use publicly available data (through companies like Experian) to check ID and addresses, and to prevent fraud.

-No. We guarantee that the search on your credit file is not a record of a credit check.
-This search ‘footprint’ will not:
+No. Soft searches on your credit file are not a record of a credit check.
+This search ‘footprint’ should not:

 The search footprint is there for your information only.

 When a search is carried out, a ‘footprint’ is stamped on your credit file.
 They are shown as one of the following search types:

 These ‘footprint’ searches can also occur during various stages of an insurance policy life cycle, for example:

 Only publicly available information provided by credit reference agencies, such as the electoral roll, county court and higher court judgement is used for a soft search.

 Importantly, ‘footprint’ searches will not affect your credit rating in any way, as they are not a record of a credit check and will not be visible to anyone checking your credit history.